ealemayehu/sofitda/README.md

 ### Download Glove Embeddings

 The CNN and RNN classifiers require Glove Embeddings.
-Do the following to download the Glove Embeddings:
+Do the following to download and deploy the Glove Embeddings:

 - Download the zip file of Glove 6B from: https://nlp.stanford.edu/data/glove.6B.zip
 - Unzip the zip file, and copy the `glove.6B.100d.txt` file to the `data/embeddings` folder in this project.